 Depending on what you want to achieve, your symptoms and whether you want to become pregnant or not, the treatments vary.

-The main thing is life style modification, eat healthy and exercise regularly, try to aim for 10,000 steps a day.
+The main thing is lifestyle modification, eat healthily and exercise regularly, try to aim for 10,000 steps a day.
 Eat wholegrain cereals, veggies and fruit while limiting processed and high sugar foods.
 This can help to lower the body’s blood glucose levels and improve the body’s use of insulin.
 If you reduce your body weight by even 10% this can be enough to restore menstrual cycles if your aim is pregnancy and improve your insulin resistance.

 If pregnancy is not your aim, there are birth control pills.
 These can help restore menstrual cycles by reducing male hormones in the body and help to clear acne.
 Although if you do stop taking the pill, menstrual cycles can become irregular again.

-In the case that metformin and life style change doesn’t help you become pregnant if that is your goal, than there are also other fertility medications that can possibly help.
+In the case that metformin and lifestyle change doesn’t help you become pregnant if that is your goal, then there are also other fertility medications that can possibly help.
 Clomiphene (KLOHM-uh-feen) (Clomid, Serophene) is the most common one used, this is given in tablet format.
 Next is Shots of Gonadotropins (goe-NAD-oh-troe-pins), more expensive than climbed and increased chance of multiple pregnancies.
 The next step after that is IVF.

-In some cases, Surgery can be performed to help clear some of the unmature eggs from the ovary, this can help the body increase it’s ability to produce eggs.
-Unfortunately the results may only improve for a few mths before it has to be done again.
+In some cases, surgery can be performed to help clear some of the unmatured eggs from the ovary, this can help the body increase its ability to produce eggs.
+Unfortunately, the results may only improve for a few mths before it has to be done again.

-Once a women with PCOS becomes pregnant, there is an increased risk of
+Once women with PCOS become pregnant, there is an increased risk of

 - Gestational Diabetes